Class of 1924

 Irma A. Clasby, 70, of 3145 NW 13, Oklahoma City, Oklahoma, died Monday in her home following a sudden illness.

-The first semester of the 1926-27 academic year Irma began her teaching career at a rural school in Pawnee and the last semester at the Clarkson rural school south east of Mulhall, Oklahoma.
+At a rural school in Pawnee in the first semester of the 1926-27 academic year, Irma began her teaching career.
+She then taught at the Clarkson rural school southeast of Mulhall, Oklahoma.
 At Clarkson she met William H. Clasby, a fellow teacher.
-They were married on May 19, 1927 in Tulsa.
+They were married on May 19, 1927, in Tulsa.
 After their marriage Irma taught in a Payne County rural school and William served as principal.
 Irma took time off from teaching to be a mom to two daughters.
-In 1944 she resumed her teaching career in the Mullhall public school until her retirement.
+In 1944 she resumed her teaching career in the Mulhall public school until her retirement.

 She was a longtime resident of Oklahoma City and a member of Linwood United Methodist Church.